 PWM utilizes conventional plumbing: a single boom line and a single nozzle at each location.
 Liquid flow rate through each nozzle is managed via an intermittent, brief shutoff of the nozzle flow activated by an electric solenoid that replaces the spring-loaded check valve.
-Typical systems pulse at 10 Hz (the solenoid shuts off the nozzle 10 times per second), and the duration of the nozzle in the “on” position is called the duty cycle (DC) or pulse width.
+Typical systems pulse at 10 or 15 Hz (the solenoid shuts off the nozzle 10 or 15 times per second), and the duration of the nozzle in the “on” position is called the duty cycle (DC) or pulse width.

 100% DC means the nozzle is fully on, and 20% DC means the solenoid is open only 20% of the time, resulting in the nozzle flowing at approximately 20% of its capacity.
 This is illustrated in the figure below.
 The ability to control the duty cycle is referred to as pulse width modulation.

 The system has a theoretical flow rate range of about four- to five-fold.
 Within this range, spray pressure, and the corresponding spray pattern and droplet size, stay roughly constant.
 This makes it ideal for variable rate pesticide application, where spray patterns and spray quality are critical for performance.

 The main disadvantage of this system, compared to the variable orifice designs, is cost.
 Although highly accurate and dependable, commercial sprayer units are priced between $15,000 and $65,000 per sprayer, depending on features and boom widths.
 The available systems are Capstan PinPoint II and EVO (as a retrofit to any sprayer), Raven Hawkeye (retrofit to any sprayer, available as factory option on Case (AIM Command), New Holland (IntelliSpray) and most other brands, John Deere ExactApply, WEEDit Quadro, Agrifac StrictSprayPlus and TeeJet DynaJet (available as retrofit).
 See our in-depth article on PWM for more information on these systems.